mieweb/docs/content/functions/e-chart/conditions.md

 Once the Quick List displays, click the Plus icon to Add a Condition
 ![](../conditions.assets/a2c40e9f0dde86027d598d10d220fba6.png)
+The Add Condition window displays to enter the new condition for the patient.
 ![](../conditions.assets/f40367b808d74f3ce96f637ac8ab413d.png)

 * <strong>Condition Name:</strong> Free-text type the condition name or ICD10 code.
 It will auto-complete your text to give you choices and you can highlight a choice or you can continue to free-text in a condition.
 Conditions shown <em>in italics as light grey</em> are non-billable ICD codes from the ICD tables we integrate with.
 This is a system setting that can be set to different settings to totally hide any conditions they state are non-billable or to leave all conditions as shown.